ilivieris/Glass_models/Greek/README.md

 ---

 - ``01.
 EDA.ipynb``: performs a Exploratory Data Analysis on the given dataset using sweetviz package
 - ``02.
-Random-Forest.ipynb`` hyperparameter tuning of Random-Forest model
-- ``03.
 XGBoost.ipynb`` hyperparameter tuning of XGBoost model
-- ``04.
-Explainability.ipynb`` loads a model from MLflow and provides local and global explainability information using LIME and SHAP methods.
+information using LIME and SHAP methods.

 <br/>